Are Weighted Hula Hoops Really That Effective?

 1. Take some basic precautions.

 While weighted hula hoops are popular for their core benefits, it’s important to be aware of their potential harms before picking up this practice.
 “Bruising is to be expected when you start hooping, but if a hula hoop is too heavy, it can cause severe bruising and even injury to the internal organs in some cases,” Taira Stuck, hula-hoop instructor and founder of Hooping Heals, tells POPSUGAR.
 To avoid this, Stuck recommends using hula hoops that are no heavier than two pounds.
 If you do bruise, take a break for a few days to allow the spot to heal.
-While initial bruising is almost inevitable, it will lessen as you become stronger, Stuck says.
+While initial bruising is almost inevitable, it will lessen as your muscles and tissue become stronger, Stuck says.

 Once you find the hoop that works for you, be sure to dress comfortably for your workout.
 “Avoid wearing ill-fitting or restrictive clothing, or anything that is too slippery, like polyester or spandex, as it can cause the hoop to fall off your body,” Stuck explains.
 For your comfort and safety, opt out of unsupportive shoes like sandals or flip-flops and choose sneakers instead.